 Oia has some eclectic and intriguing accommodation.
 You can stay in boutique hotels formed from the tiered cliffside houses.
 But remember that the cliffside is very steep, which might not be the right choice for family groups.

-Besides its beautiful sunset, you will find some cultural attractions such as the Maritime Museum in a 19th century Captain’s Mansion to learn more about the naval history of the island.
+Besides its beautiful sunset, you can learn more about the naval history of the island at Maritime Museum in a 19th century Captain’s Mansion.
 The Byzantine Museum of music instruments displays Greek musical instruments from prehistoric times.

-The Greek Orthodox church Panagia Platsani Church (Virgin Mary Platsani) is the most famous and impressive church in Oia, located on the main square, in the heart of the village.
+The Greek Orthodox church Panagia Platsani Church is the most famous and impressive church in Oia, located on the main square, in the heart of the village.
 It was rebuilt after an earthquake in 1956 from the original church within the walls of the Venetian Castle of Oia.